-When it comes to smart homes and digital door locks in particular, people are sometimes sceptical about the security aspect.
-This is understandable – after all, it’s about granting access to your own home.
+The highest security standards are rightfully expected of smart home devices and especially of digital door locks – after all, it’s about granting access to your own home.
 That’s why we at Nuki have defined the security of our products and our software as one of our three guiding principles:

 Nowadays, almost everyone uses a smartphone, along with many other digital devices.
 But the proportion of these tech enthusiasts who actually understand the underlying processes is extremely small.
 We have got used to using complex devices without understanding the principles that govern how they work.
 This creates “blind spots” for us, where our ignorance can potentially be used against us.
 When combined with reports on hackers and cyber crime, this creates a general sense of distrust for online activities.
 But where are we actually directing our mistrust as end customers?
 Cyber crime refers to all crimes that are committed with the help of modern information technology – in other words, “crimes that are committed against IT systems or data, such as spying on and intercepting data by gaining unlawful access to a computer system.”
 The same applies to smart home technologies